Stepping out

 So, on Earth Day, how can we put our fragile planet at the forefront of everything we do?

-Protest when and where we can (and when it’s safe to do so) but not through futile, silly arguments with acolytes of megalomaniacs.
+Protest and lobby when and where we can (and when it’s safe to do so) but not through futile, silly arguments with acolytes of megalomaniacs.
 That way insanity lies.

 The only thing I can suggest is to immerse ourselves in the natural world and and get out in the garden to plant and nurture something in peat-free compost.
 And teach our children (they could teach us a thing or two for sure) the importance of kindness, courtesy and care for others.